blackwolf244/webxr-library/README.md

     <img src="images/Screenshot 2023-01-30 092058.png" alt="Logo" width="100%">
   </a>

 WebXR, or Extended Reality on the Web, has seen rapid growth and development in recent years, with significant potential to impact industries and applications.
-In this thesis, we explore the current state of WebXR technology, examining its key challenges and opportunities, while investigating its potential future developments and implications for society and industry.
+In this project, i explored the state of WebXR technology in early 2023, examining its key challenges and opportunities, while investigating its potential future developments and implications for society and industry.

-Through a comprehensive review of literature, analysis of existing research, and the development of prototypes, this thesis aims to provide an in-depth evaluation of WebXR, its use, and its role in our future.

 ### Built With